-This degree offers a broad background in the humanities, sciences and social sciences and requires completion of 15.0 units achieve a minimum GPA of 2.0 in the best 8.0 units of the degree, including the concentration, in order to graduate achieve a minimum GPA of 2.0 in each minor or
+This degree offers a broad background in the humanities, sciences and social sciences and requires completion of 15.0 units.

 Students intending to complete the general studies degree must declare their intention to do so before they register for their sixth unit of coursework.
 Students who do not make this declaration within this time frame will not be permitted to register for further coursework.